 Products & Purchases

 Ads for teen-targeted products like makeup, skin care products.
 Plenty of promos for print magazine.

 Drinking, Drugs & Smoking

 Some posts center on anti-substance abuse themes like the dangers of smoking, how you can have fun at a party without drinking, and what it's like to live a sober lifestyle.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

+While this digital version of the popular magazine provides a lot of teen-focused content, its venture into mature subject matter may worry plenty of parents.
 The best thing about Teen Vogue's fashion spreads is that they don't usually feature anything you wouldn't want your teen to wear -- the worst is that they feature some higher-end items that would probably be a splurge for you, let alone your fashion-fickle daughter.
 That said, interspersed with the $200 and $300 items, teens will find things they'll see at some of their more wallet-friendly fashion haunts, like H&M and Urban Outfitters.